stylersnico/abyssproject-wiki/en/debian/webservers/webserver-Debian-11.md

 ```

 You can open the config file and adapt workers depending on your cpu cores on your server.
-You can also go throught all security options that are integrated.
+You can also go through all security options that are integrated.
 We will go back to nginx after, please now restart the service:

 ```bash
 systemctl restart nginx